 South Gippsland has long drawn visitors to its beach-fringed coastline and rolling green hills.
 This is the place for fishing and rock-pooling, hiking and cycling, and for indulging in straight-from-the-paddock produce.
 It’s also home to wildlife both great and small, from echidnas and wombats to dinosaur relics.

 And with humans confined to quarters during lockdown some of those creatures have been reclaiming their turf, with an “influx” of kangaroos and wallabies in the grounds of RACV’s Inverloch Resort.

 “Guests are almost guaranteed to see a kangaroo at some stage when they stay here,” explains manager Carey Norton.
 “But now in the morning there might be six of them sitting on the lawn in front of the restaurant – or another 10 near the cabins.”

 Wombats and echidnas are common on the property too, along with the occasional koala, says Carey.
 “We see whales sometimes too from the observation deck.
 Last season one was in so close you could easily see not just the spray from the blowhole but its [tail] flukes.”

-A forest walk is the perfect winter warmer.
+A forest walk is the perfect pastime any time of year.